descope/vue-sdk/README.md

+# IMPORTANT NOTE: This repository is _DEPRECATED_.

+Descope Vue SDK has been moved to the [descope-js](https://github.com/descope/descope-js/tree/main/packages/sdks/vue-sdk) repoistory.

+---

 # Descope Vue SDK

 The Descope Vue SDK provides convenient access to the Descope for an application written on top of Vue.